codio/knowledge/source/instructors/setupcourses/assignment-settings/virtual-coach.rst

 If you’d like to test your assistant before deploying it to your organization, you can use the Extension Development Mode to test it.

-1. Navigate to your extension's Github repository, click on the green **Code** button, then click on SSH and copy the displayed URL.
+1. Navigate to your extension's GitHub repository, click on the green **Code** button, then click on SSH and copy the displayed URL.

 2. Now, go back to your repository’s home page, click on the **metadata.json** file and copy its contents.